-The amount of €64.000 in the payroll and other personnel expenses financial line item relates to remuneration towards members of the Board of Directors that were paid from the earnings of year 2018.
+The amount of €64.000 in the payroll and other personnel expenses financial line item for year 2019 relates to remuneration towards members of the Board of Directors that were paid from the earnings of year 2018.
+No such case existed in 2020.